tortoise/orm-benchmarks/README.rst

 * Defaults
 * Type conversion/cleanup: ``field_object.to_python_value(value)``.

-On doing some experiments, optimal hand-written code should be in the realm of 90% faster, so code-generation can fix a lot of this.
-(Not that interested in doing codegen at this stage)

-Another experiment indicate a 10-20% speedup by pre-generating a closure lookup for type handlers.
+An experiment indicate a ~10% speedup by pre-generating a closure lookup for type handlers.

+Another experiment indicate a ~20% speedup on by skipping ``field_object.to_python_value(value)``

+Another experiment with optimal hand-written code gave a ~90% speedup, but there are several issues wit code-generation:

+* Error handling should only be done on parameters that are given
+* Can generate a function to call to pass parameters in to
+* Can't reliably introspect wether to use to_python_value or not

+Taking that into account brings effective speedup down to a less impressive ~50%

 On Queryset performance
 ^^^^^^^^^^^^^^^^^^^^^^^